EliahKagan/palgoviz/basics/tree/green.md

 `f_pre`, `f_in`, or `f_post` functions passed as optional keyword-only
 arguments.

-Since `tree.dfs` claims to be a generalization of `tree.preorder`, `tree.inorder`, and `tree.postorder`, it must be possible to make alternative implementations of them that delegate traversal to `tree.dfs`.
+Since `tree.general_dfs` claims to be a generalization of `tree.preorder`, `tree.inorder`, and `tree.postorder`, it must be possible to make alternative implementations of them that delegate traversal to `tree.general_dfs`.
 The `tree.green` submodule contains those implementations.

 To identify the challenge to be overcome, first consider a situation with three
 functions: a generator function `produce` that yields values, a function